 4-Week Intermediate 10K Training Schedule: This four-week training program is designed for runners who have previous race experience and are looking to improve their 10K time.
 You should be able to comfortably run up to 5 miles to start this program.

-10K Training for Advanced Runners:10K Training Schedule for Advanced Runners: This eight-week training schedule is designed for advanced runners who can run up to 6 miles comfortably and can run 5 days a week.
+10K Training Schedule for Advanced Runners: This eight-week training schedule is designed for advanced runners who can run up to 6 miles comfortably and can run 5 days a week.

 4-Week Advanced 10K Training Schedule: This four-week training program is designed for runners who have previous 10K experience and are looking to improve their time.
 You should be able to comfortably run up to 7 miles to start this program.